-Dark sooty areas on leaves, stems, fruit, or flowers are probably sooty mold.
+Dark, sooty patches on leaves, stems, fruit, or flowers are probably sooty mold.

-Sooty mold refers to several different fungi that grow on the honeydew excreted by plant-sucking insects.
+Sooty mold refers to several fungi that grow on the honeydew excreted by plant-sucking insects.
 Honeydew is a delicate way of saying sugary bug poop.
-Some of the more common plant sucking insects are:
+Some of the more common insects responsible for sooty mold include the following:

-As they feed, the insects excrete any unused portion of the plant fluids (sap).
-These fluids contain a lot of sugar and other nutrients, and it is called honeydew.
-It’s a petri dish for fungus in the garden.
-The black, sooty areas you see are most commonly the threadlike mycelium of the Aspergillus niger fungus.
-Some fungi are plant specific, while others are less particular.
+As they feed, these insects excrete much of the sugary, nutrient-rich sap they eat.
+The honeydew they leave behind is a petri dish for fungus in the garden.
+The black, sooty-looking areas you see are most commonly the threadlike mycelium of the Aspergillus niger fungus.
+Some fungi are plant-specific, while others are less particular.

 Sooty mold as a symptom

 Ants will protect, farm, and harvest honeydew-producing insects.
-You can interrupt this cycle by blocking ants from getting up into trees and shrubs.
-This is done by wrapping trunks with sticky barriers.
+You can interrupt this cycle by blocking ants from climbing trees and shrubs.
+Wrap tree trunks with sticky barriers.
 Since ants can carry diseases from one plant to another, these barriers are a good idea whether or not you see sooty mold.

 Sooty mold control

-In cool, wet weather, sooty mold can get a little out of control in cool temperatures and wet weather.
-You can use strong streams of water from the hose to displace aphids and other plant sucking insects.
-The water will also wash away some of the sooty mold, but it really takes soapy water to wash off the sugary honeydew that sustains it.
-Horticultural oil, neem oil, or insecticidal soap can be used to control the insects that leave the honeydew behind.
+Sooty mold can get a little out of control in cool temperatures and wet weather.
+You can use strong streams of water from the hose to displace aphids and other plant-sucking insects.
+The water will also wash away some sooty mold, but leaves need a wipe down with soapy water to wash off the sugary honeydew that sustains it.
+Horticultural oil, neem oil, or insecticidal soap can help control the insects that leave the honeydew behind.